-http://www.sandburg.edu/academics/radiologic-technology
+http://sandburg.edu/Academics/Degree-Certificates/Radiologic %20Technology/index.html

-Radiologic Technology program is a two-year Associate in Applied Science degree that prepares students to perform diagnostic x-ray examinations for patients in hospitals, imaging centers, physicians' offices, and other health-related institutions.
+Radiologic Technology program is a two-year Associate in Applied Science degree that prepares students to perform diagnostic x-ray examinations for patients in hospitals, imaging centers, physicians' offices and other health-related institutions.
+The Radiologic Technologist (radiographer) is a member of the health care team who works directly with the patient and the physician who is responsible for accurately positioning patients, manipulating x-ray equipment and ensuring that a high quality diagnostic image is produced.

-Radiologic technologists use x-ray equipment to create images of organs, bones and blood vessels of the body.
-An x-ray image, or radiograph, is produced when a small amount of radiation passes through a body part and is recorded on film or stored electronically on computer.
-Radiologic technologists must accurately position patients and manipulate x-ray equipment to ensure that high quality diagnostic images are produced.
-They are educated in anatomy, patient positioning, radiographic techniques, equipment protocols, radiation safety, radiation protection and basic patient care.
-Radiologic technologists work closely with physicians who then interpret the images to either confirm or rule out disease or injury.
+Radiologic Technologists use x-ray equipment to create images of organs, bones and blood vessels of the body.
+An x-ray image, or radiograph, is produced when a small amount of radiation passes through a body part and is recorded on film or stored electronically on a computer.
+They are educated in anatomy, patient positioning, radio-graphic techniques, equipment protocols, radiation safety, radiation protection and basic patient care.

-Radiologic technologists may work in a variety of health care facilities, although most are employed in hospitals or major medical centers.
+Radiologic Technologists may work in a variety of health care facilities, although most are employed in hospitals or major medical centers.
 Technologists typically work 40-hour weeks that may include evening, weekend, or "on-call" hours dependent upon their employment setting.
+The Radiologic Technologist provides direct patient care and must be able to obtain the knowledge (cognitive function), skills (psychomotor function), and demonstrate professionalism (affective function).
 Physical stamina is important in diagnostic imaging because technologists are on their feet for long periods of time and may be required to lift or turn disabled patients.
+Please refer to the Essential Skills & Abilities of a Radiologic Technologist to determine if you are able to meet these functions with or without reasonable accommodations.